-The increase in asset management fees chargeable is due to an increase in the members capital - end of period balance at December 31, 2019 compared to December 31, 2018.
-(See Note 3 (Manager and Other Related Parties) to the financial statements included in Part II, Item 8 of this report).
-The current year asset management fee is determined annually based on prior year end balances and is computed by subtracting from the then fair value of the company's loans plus working capital reserves, an amount equal to the outstanding debt.
+The increase in asset management fees of approximately \$23,000 from 2021 to 2020 was due to an increase in the members' capital base at year-end December 31, 2020 compared to year-end December 31, 2019.
+The asset management fee is determined based on the prior year end member's capital base which is computed as the then fair value of the company's loans plus working capital reserves less outstanding debt.